-ill utilize digital technologies to improve the financial literacy of each dividual and contribute to asset building
+In order to support a prosperous Second Life in the age of 100 life, we will utilize digital technologies to improve the financial literacy of each individual and contribute to asset building

 Initiatives toward enhancing CX services

 The SCSK Group decided on a basic policy to reorganize wholly owned subsidiary SCSK PRESCENDO Corporation and equity method affiliate Diamond head Co., Ltd. as a new entity by integrating them.
 The merger is part of the SCSK Group's Medium-Term Management Plan, the aim of which is to create nextgeneration digital businesses and enhance the customer experience.
 Until now, Diamond head and SCSK PRESCENDO have leveraged their respective strengths together in creating new value.
 Our objectives for the merger are to optimize and streamline management resources and provide services with a high level of customer satisfaction.
 We also aim to establish CX services that support ethical consumption behavior as a contribution to the realization of a sustainable society Moreover, through new purchasing experiences in the Online Merges with Offline (OMO) domain, we intend to provide new value to BtoC customers.